Voigtländer Vitessa L3 is a German 35mm film rangefinder camera, manufactured in the mid-1950s.

 That being said, Vitessa L3 is a lot more compact than Electro 35, Canon QL, or FED 5.
 Stephen Gandy compared it to Leica M4 and found it to be about the same size; he also named it to have fit and finish “approaching Leica M3 standards.”
 Plus, it has a faster, better lens than most compact 35mm film cameras.

 I particularly like how controlled the trigger action feels as compared to my dad’s Russian FED.
-Vitessa has a consistent, medium-light resistance for about a quarter-of-an-inch until you hear a light click of a transport mechanism catch, followed by an almost-immediate slick movement of the shutter blades.
-FED, being a much more “brute” beast requires a lot more effort with a very bouncy trigger button and no easy way to predict a slap of the shutter curtain, usually followed with a tremor through the entire camera’s body.
+Vitessa has a consistent, medium-light resistance for about a quarter of an inch until you hear a light click of a transport mechanism catch, followed by an almost immediate slick movement of the shutter blades.
+FED, being a much more “brute” beast requires a lot more effort with a very bouncy trigger button and no easy way to predict a slap of the shutter curtain, usually followed by a tremor through the entire camera’s body.

 The camera comes with a few unusual features.
 Aside from being one of the only two 35mm cameras, with not one but two doors that open to reveal the lens, and the only, aside from Welta Penti, to have a rod-type film advance it has a watch-face-like depth of field calculation tool and a cryptic film memento dial.